alexandru/alexn.org/_posts/2022-09-22-proprietary-environments-are-a-trap.md

 [^4]: [Turbo Pascal](https://en.wikipedia.org/wiki/Turbo_Pascal) was the programming language and environment I learned in high school;
 [^5]: [Tiobe Index](https://www.tiobe.com/tiobe-index/) ([archive](https://web.archive.org/web/20220922063355/https://www.tiobe.com/tiobe-index/)) is a piece of shit that people take way too seriously — the [GitHub language stats](https://madnight.github.io/githut/#/pull_requests/2022/1) ([archive](https://web.archive.org/web/20220909230229/https://madnight.github.io/githut/#/pull_requests/2022/1)) are IMO far better at assessing a language's popularity, as even if biased, it shows the FOSS output of the language's community, and that's a much stronger signal than Google searches, or whatever crap the TIOBE Index does;
 [^6]: [Choose boring technology](https://mcfunley.com/choose-boring-technology) ([archive](https://web.archive.org/web/20220922063839/https://mcfunley.com/choose-boring-technology)) is an essay by Dan McKinley that became an instant hit;
+[^7]: What triggered these thoughts is [Akka's license change](./2022-09-07-akka-is-moving-away-from-open-source.md), following other "open source companies" flipping, such as Elasticsearch or MongoDB, and others, alongside the general sentiment I'm seeing among my peers;